DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * time **required** `string`: The timestamp at which the values are desired.
   * webId **required** `array`: The ID of a stream.
 Multiple streams may be specified with multiple instances of the parameter.
   * retrievalMode `string`: An optional value that determines the values to return when values don't exist at the exact time specified.
 The default is 'Auto'.
   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
   * timeZone `string`: The time zone in which the time string will be interpreted.
 This parameter will be ignored if a time zone is specified in the time string.
 If no time zone is specified in either places, the PI Web API server time zone will be used.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValue]](#items[streamvalue])

 ### StreamSet_GetRecordedAtTimesAdHoc
-Returns recorded values of the specified streams at the specified times.
+Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.

 ```js